HEK-Lipton/ONS-Clustering/README.md

 Offline Data Pre-processing contains the python script which pre-processed each individual 2021 ONS census data catergory and converted it into a .csv file that is stored on the website

 Flask contains the python web application, which takes the pre-processed data and runs multiple clustering algorithms on it.
 After finding the best results the cluster results, map and relevant statistics are shown to the user.

+To run the web application open the app.py file and run it.
+A local host will appear in your terminal click it to open the website.